 To use this command, you will need to know the routing key.
-The routing key is elk_loader<container id>.warc_created.
-The container id can be found with docker ps.
+The routing key is elk_loader<hostname>.warc_created.
+The hostname is available as part of the definition of the ELK container in the docker-compose.yml file.

 The loading can be limited by collection set (--collection-set) and/or (--harvest-type).
 You can get collection set ids from the collection set detail page.
 The available harvest types are twitter_search, twitter_filter, twitter_user_timeline, twitter_sample, and weibo_timeline.